RaynerChua/assignment-one/README.md

 If a customer wants to know more about our company, they can access that history page to find out more.

 If I were to put myself in their shoes, I believe that this website can fulfill my needs when it comes to searching for the perfect couch as well as picking out my favourite potato snack on the way.
 The prices are also reasonable and not blown out of proportion.

+User Stories:

+- Customer that wants to contact the company & redeem codes
+- Customer that wants to view more products and buy them
+- Customer that wants to hop onto every page

 Company Logo (Adobe Illustrator): https://assets.adobe.com/id/urn:aaid:sc:AP:d33b4d15-4c79-4a8d-9f2e-9b1556878fdb?view=published